Last Chance Grade Frequently Asked Questions (FAQs)

 The massive scale of the landslide complex presents significant challenges to traditional engineered structures such as bridges, viaducts, and earth retaining structures.
 Caltrans engineering staff explored many landslide mitigation options during the Value Analysis completed in 2002.
 The analysis determined it was not feasible to build permanent bridges, walls, or viaducts capable of stopping or securing the landslide.
 There is no physical structure capable of handling loads imposed by the landslide uphill from the roadway.
 A suspension bridge across the slide complex would be over a mile long, which is twice the distance of the new self-anchored suspension span of the Bay Bridge project that cost $6.5 billion.
 This option would also likely be infeasible due to the geologic instability in the contiguous area.

 Doing geotechnical investigations is a project in and of itself, requiring field reconnaissance, an environmental document, and possibly permits before any investigations can begin.
-The funding for these preliminary studies was made available in May of 2017 and the first phase of geotechnical drilling began in the summer of 2018 in readily accessible areas with minimal environmental impacts, with later phases of investigations continuing through January 2021.
-The next phase of preliminary geotechnical field investigations (Phase 5 of the program) is expected to be conducted in September/October of 2021.
+The funding for these preliminary studies was made available in May of 2017 and the first phase of geotechnical drilling began in the summer of 2018 in readily accessible areas with minimal environmental impacts.
 At the conclusion of the environmental phase, there would be more detailed geotechnical investigations focused on the selected alternative to support the design and construction phases.

 The alternatives analysis strongly considered impacts to old growth redwoods and the two alternatives moving forward have smaller footprints and reduced impacts.
 Caltrans continues to refine the alternatives to avoid and minimize impacts to these resources.

 29. Can we reduce the project footprint and related impacts by slowing the speed of the road to 40-50 mph?